 I love golf.
 I guess I also love using passive versus active language in certain headlines.
 Anyway, during my San Diego stint, I was lucky enough to be part of a team that brought the once great Cobra Golf brand back from the dead.
 Considering Cobra later sold to Puma for umpteen million dollars, you could say the work worked.
 I think I got a pair of irons for my efforts.

 Like me, Vans came into this world in 1966.
 I remember getting my first pair of checkerboard slip-ons back in 8th grade or so.
 I also remember getting beat up and teased for wearing them.
-Karma paid me back in big ways when I got the chance to work on this awesome brand.
+Karma paid me back in big ways when I got the chance to work on this iconic brand.

 Bryan Fisher is one of Southern California's and the nation's best designers.
 Known for his impeccable hair and style, Bryan also helped launch and build the Imperial Barber Products brand.
 I was lucky enough to come along for the ride on a few projects.